Madder dyeing

 To remove all primers and other residues.

-This step is optional.
-It does, however, improve the adhesion of plant colorants, particularly on new fabrics.
-There are different techniques for doing this.
+However, it does improve how well plant colors stick to fabric, especially new fabric.
+There are different ways to do this.
 The idea is to bathe the fabric in a protein-rich bath: goat’s milk, soya milk, etc.

 I’ve been experimenting with egg whites, which really work.